stevezieglerva/www.nerdthoughts.net/_drafts/devopsdays-rdu-2019.md

 Here's what I liked:
 - Misconfigured IAM is a huge risk
-- Who gets alerted if ports opened?
+- Who gets alerted if ports are opened?
 S3 buckets made public?
 - Use drift detection to help automate remeadiation
 - Use required tags as part of drift strategy
 - Chaos engineering has benefits for security as well